 - Consult a registered dietitian for personalized nutrition recommendations.

 Keeping this balance helps your body stay strong and full of energy.
-Even small changes can make a big impact!
+Even small changes can make a significant impact!

 4. The Role of Vitamins and Minerals

 Vitamins and minerals are key players in your diet.
 They help with immunity and energy.
-The expert dietary guidelines from the USDA highlight their importance for health.
-These nutrients work quietly, making sure your body works well.
+USDA dietary guidelines are essential for good health.
+Registering Your Complaint.
+These nutrients work silently to keep the body functioning well.

 Essential Vitamins for Optimal Health